Skip to main content

 The EU VAT framework gives you shared mechanisms, not one uniform country outcome.
 Under OSS, an eligible taxable person can register in one Member State, but the schemes are optional.
 The Member State of identification still matters, and OSS returns do not replace domestic VAT returns.

 Country-level differences can matter when you need advance VAT certainty.
 Cross-border ruling requests are filed in a participating EU country where the taxable person is VAT-registered, and national ruling conditions still apply.
-In this evidence set, Estonia, Spain, the Netherlands, Poland, and Portugal are explicitly listed as participating.
-Germany and the Czech Republic are not listed in these excerpts, so treat them as local-validation cases rather than equivalent paths.
+Estonia, Spain, the Netherlands, Poland, and Portugal are explicitly listed as participating.
+Germany and the Czech Republic are not confirmed as participating, so treat them as local-validation cases rather than equivalent paths.

 Before first invoice, confirm your VAT registration basis, whether OSS fits your transaction pattern, and the invoice and record-keeping obligations you will need to meet.
 Also check Member State of identification decisions carefully in specified Union-scheme cases, because that choice can bind for the current calendar year plus the two following calendar years.